 Dogs also lick their noses to cool down because their noses are densely filled with blood vessels and capillaries that causes the blood circulating in their nose to cool down when they lick their noses.

 What Causes Your Dog To Have A Dry Nose and How To Treat It?

 Excessive sun exposure, especially to dogs that do not have enough protective coating, can cause sunburned skin on the nose, which can peel and crack.

 Other dogs, such as Pugs and Bulldogs, who can’t lick their nose very well because of the shape of their skull are very susceptible to thick, crusty, chalky, cracked noses because they are not able to keep their noses as moist as it needs to be.

 Allergies are a leading cause of dry noses in dogs.
 Plastic is also a common dog allergy that can cause your dog to have a dry nose.
 Remove any plastic feeding containers that your dog may be eating or drinking from and replace them with stainless steel and ceramic bowls.

 Give your dogs small amounts of water to drink.
 This can help to keep them hydrated.

 Have your vet prescribe a lotion specifically designed to hydrate and nourish your dog’s nose and one that is safe for your dog to ingest.

-Do not treat your dog’s dry nose with over the counter skin lotion, because most are not safe for ingestion.
-Follow up with your veterinarian if you notice any weird looks on your dog’s nose after you apply the lotion.
+Do not treat your dog’s dry nose with over-the-counter skin lotion because most are not safe for ingestion.
+Follow up with your veterinarian if you notice any weird looks on your dog’s nose after applying the lotion.